-We will never take the voters' mandate for granted.
-When the stories of this extraordinary time in our nation's history are told, let it be said that we did not fail our public mandate, and that we were Better Together.
+The PREMIER: Mr Deputy Speaker, we will never take the voters mandate for granted.
+When the stories of this extraordinary time in our nation's history are told, let it be said that we did not fail to fulfil our responsibilities and that we were indeed Better Together.
+I thank you.

-I thank you